Jac-Zac/tmux-sshx/README.md

 # Tmux SSHX

-A fuzzy SSH host selector for Tmux, with preview capabilities, similar to tmux-sessionx but for SSH hosts.
+A fuzzy SSH host and tmux window selector for Tmux, with preview capabilities.
+Shows tmux windows that match SSH host names first (blue ), then SSH hosts as new configs (yellow ).

 ![image](showcase.gif)